 Our common shares are listed on The Nasdaq Capital Market under the symbol "DMAC."
 On December 31, 2019, the closing price of our common shares as reported on The Nasdaq Capital Market was \$4.85 per share.
 As of the date of this prospectus, the aggregate market value of our common shares held by non-affiliates pursuant to General Instruction I.B.6 of Form S-3 is \$52,130,710, which is calculated based on 10,748,600 common shares outstanding held by non-affiliates and a price of \$4.85 per share, the closing price of our common shares on December 31, 2019, as reported on The Nasdaq Capital Market.
-During the prior 12 calendar month period that ends on and includes the date hereof, we have not offered or sold any of our common shares or other securities pursuant to General Instruction I.B.6 to Form S-3, in no event will we sell securities registered on this registration statement in a public primary offering with a value exceeding more than one-third of our public float in any 12-month period so long as our public float remains below \$75.0 million.
+During the prior 12 calendar month period that ends on and includes the date hereof, we have not offered or sold any of our common shares or other securities pursuant to General Instruction I.B.6 to Form S-3.
+Pursuant to General Instruction I.B.6 to Form S-3, in no event will we sell securities registered on this registration statement in a public primary offering with a value exceeding more than one-third of our public float in any 12-month period so long as our public float remains below \$75.0 million.